foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 ## Building the Toolchain

+> :warning: Note, that `PATH` should not contain toolchains for the same target
+> to prevent builds issue. `LD_LIBRARY_PATH` should be unset as well.

 Once Crosstool-NG is built and ready for use it's very easy to get a toolchain of choice to be built.
 One just needs to decide on configuration options to be used for toolchain building or use one of the existing pre-defined